operand/agency/README.md

 systems, in python

-## How does `everything` work?
+## What is `everything`?

 `everything` is an implementation of the
 [Actor model](https://en.wikipedia.org/wiki/Actor_model) with an additional abstraction of a "channel" sitting in front of each actor, serving as an interface to them.
+It defines a common communication and action framework for integrating AI agents, humans, and traditional computing systems.

-`everything` establishes a sort of chat-room called a "space" where any number of humans, artificial, or other computing systems may equally address each other as individual "operators" that you may perform "actions" on.
+Conceptually, `everything` establishes a sort of chat-room called a "space" where any number of humans, artificial, or other computing systems may equally address each other as individual "operators" that you may perform "actions" on.

 `everything` handles the details of the common messaging system and allows discovering and invoking actions across all parties, automatically handling things such as reporting exceptions, enforcing access restrictions, and more.

-By defining just a single `Channel` subclass, the API allows integration of systems and tasks as varied as:
+By defining just a single `Channel` subclass, the API allows integration of systems as varied as:
 - voice assistants
 - UI driven applications
 - terminal environments
 - software APIs
-- model training
-- model/agent hosting
+- people
 - ...
 - anything